govsocial-org/govsocial-org.github.io/docs/building/domains.md

 DNSEndpoint ("dnsendpoints.externaldns.k8s.io is forbidden: User \"system:serviceaccount:external-dns:external-dns\" cannot list resource \"dnsendpoints\" in API group \"externaldns.k8s.io\" at the cluster scope")
 ```

-To this this one, run this from your CLI machine:
+To fix this one, run this from your CLI machine:

 ```bash
 kubctl get clusterrole external-dns-external-dns -o yaml > {file}